 In Arkansas, leaves normally start to change color at the beginning of October when the temperature starts to drop.
 This varies somewhat from year to year, but it usually occurs by mid-October.
 This color change moves from north to south, with brilliant peak color coming by the end of October to mid-November, depending on the region.
 If you want to see to see fall foliage at its peak, sign up for emails from the state about weekly updates on foliage viewing.
 The reports usually run from early October to late November.

 Wet, stormy weather in the fall can shorten the season, along with especially cold weather or dry weather in the summer.
 Also, the type of tree in a particular area can change the pattern of color formation.

 - The Ouachitas: In mid-October, the leaves in the southern part of the state start to change to their vivid fall palette, and they reach their peak of color in early to mid-November.
-Ouachita State Park is the best place to be to see the beautiful hues that the many oaks, maples, and other hardwood trees take on.
+Ouachita State Park is the best place to see the beautiful hues that the many oaks, maples, and other hardwood trees take on.
 The colors you see while driving through the forest or hiking down a nature trail in this part of the state make those activities more interesting during this time of the year, and the mild climate makes Arkansas state parks even more appealing.
 Pinnacle Mountain and Petit Jean are great places to view foliage, too.
 They are close to Little Rock and make nice day trips.
 Local hiking trails should be particularly vivid this time of year.

 - Delta and Gulf Coastal Plain: This area is painted by nature's palette last.
 You should venture down south and east in mid-November.
 Many state parks are in the southern portion of the state; they include Lake Chicot, Moro Bay, and Logoly.
 All of these have many trees that will be showing off their pretty new looks in November.